CARPE: Context-Aware Image Representation Prioritization via Ensemble for Large Vision-Language Models: Results

 \subsection{Vision-Language Benchmarks}

 Table \ref{tab:vqa_results} shows that both of our models outperform the baselines, with \methodname-MoE achieving the highest average performance across vision-language benchmarks.
-While ImageNet fine-tuning \cite{classificationmultimodal_24} leads to severe degradation in several benchmarks, \methodname and \methodname-MoE preserve performance on general benchmarks and deliver substantial improvements on vision-centric benchmarks.
-In particular, compared to the base model, \methodname-MoE improves CV-Bench and MMVP scores by 12.2\% and 2.0\%, respectively, whereas the ImageNet fine-tuning baseline suffers large drops on both benchmarks.
-This contrast validates our approach’s ability to enhance vision capabilities through the integration of raw vision features.
-Furthermore, while the larger SPHINX-13B \cite{sphinx_23} model also performs strongly on vision-centric benchmarks, our more parameter-efficient \methodname and \methodname-MoE models obtain higher overall average scores, demonstrating a better balance across both general and vision-centric tasks.
+While ImageNet fine-tuning \citep{classificationmultimodal_24} leads to severe degradation in several benchmarks, \methodname and \methodname-MoE preserve performance on general benchmarks and deliver substantial improvements on vision-centric benchmarks.
+In particular, compared to the base model, \methodname-MoE improves CV-Bench and MMVP scores by 12.2\% and 2.0\%, respectively, whereas the fine-tuning baseline suffers large drops.
+Unlike LEVI, which relies on adapter outputs already projected into the language space, \methodname directly leverages raw vision features from the encoder, mitigating information loss during alignment.

 These results support our hypothesis that visual features extracted from the vision encoder are partially distorted or lose generalizability during alignment with the LLM.
 By introducing the vision-integrator to incorporate raw vision features while retaining their original granularity and balancing them with LLM outputs in a context-dependent manner, \methodname enables more effective utilization of visual information that may be under-emphasized during LLM alignment.